 Download button battery safety tips from Safe Kids Worldwide.

 - Always keep loose batteries locked away.

-- Place a piece of duct tape over controllers or devices to secure the battery.
+- Place a piece of duct tape over controller or devices to secure batteries.

 - Call the poison center immediately if you suspect a child has swallowed a button battery 1-800-222-1222.

 Liquid laundry packets are colorful, squishy and attractive to children.
 They look like candy or something fun to play with.
 The poison center receives calls about pediatric exposures every year.
 Swallowing laundry detergent can cause mild to severe symptoms requiring hospitalization.
 Liquid laundry packets may burst and cause injury to the mouth, throat, face or eyes if a child bites it.
 Consumer reports no longer recommends using liquid laundry packets if you have children younger than six years old in your home.

 - Always keep detergents locked up high and out of reach of children.